BraveProgrammer/CheatSheet/README.md

 # **Cheat Sheet**

-This is a repo for who learned programming before and now wants to learn more languages.
+This is a repo for who learned programming before and now wants to learn more languages and other things.

 # Courses

 1. Python
 2. HTML
 3. BASH
+4. Markdown

 # Contribute